-On the active side of things, there's plenty to help keep impacts from happening in the first place: access to all of the latest Volvo systems is a good thing.
-All Polestar 2 models get a Collision Mitigation system, which uses front and rear-facing radars to take 'preventative measures' when a crash is likely to occur; these include warning the driver by a pulsing through the brake pedal or visual and audio cues, followed by an application of the brakes if required.
+On the active safety side of things, there's plenty to help keep impacts from happening in the first place: access to all of the latest Volvo systems is a good thing.
+All Polestar 2s get a collision mitigation system, which uses front and rear-facing radars to take 'preventative measures' when a crash is likely to occur; these include warning the driver by a pulsing through the brake pedal or visual and audio cues, followed by an application of the brakes if required.
 The system also incorporates steering assistance, seatbelt pre-tensioners and automatic pre-braking.

 In This Review

-- 2Range, battery & chargingLots of charging options and a competitive range keep the Polestar 2 on par with its rivals
+- 2Range, battery & chargingLots of charging options and competitive range figures keep the Polestar 2 on par with its rivals

 - 3Running costs & insuranceThe usual EV perks apply: zero road tax until 2025 and low company car tax make up for what's likely to be an expensive insurance premium for the Polestar 2